masterofobzene/CollectionCurator-script/README.md

 ### Why?
 I collect NSFW multimedia and I HATE closeups, "c_ntshots", headless or bad angles where the performer's face cannot be seen.
 The increased randomness in quality of onlyfans content (and alikes) and the availability of large photo packs makes curation a time consuming process.
-I searched hi and low for a script to only filter the images and not tag them in any way or "over-process" in a any way.
-Also, no other script that I found would separate images with faces from images without them.
-I don't need facial recognition (recognizing and naming persons in the pictures) so I had to make it for myself.
+I searched hi and low for a script to only filter the images and not tag them in any way or "over-process" in a any way but couldn't find any.
+No other script that I found would separate images with faces from images without them so I had to make one for myself.

 ### What does this do?